jteng2/CSE-403-RecipeCart/reports/wk10_report.md

 ### Last week's goals

-- Back-end (Devi, Charles, Jason): Finish coding use-cases and connecting to mongo
+- Back-end (Devi, Charles, Jason): Implement Mongo connection in data access layer.
+Implement login validation for the routes that need it.
-- Front-end (Caleb, Ricky): Continue working on building out the different pages of the website.
+- Front-end (Caleb, Ricky): Start working on implementing the API routes provided by the back end team.
 - UI design (Devi, Charles, Jason):

 Also, establish some protocol for communication between the front-end and back-end parts of the system (i.e. how to structure HTTP requests/responses), and document this protocol.